subatomicglue/ankh/suba_engine/architecture.md

   - 2 panes:
     - 1 big pane with 2 sub tabs:
       - Code Editor for the selected `EditorDef` or `InGameUIDef`
+        - A HTML web component that implements the `<JavascriptCodeEditor>` HTML element
       - preview pane (shows the active `<GameProjectEditor></GameProjectEditor>` or `<InGameUI></InGameUI>` being edited)
         - displays the `InGameUI` as defined by `InGameUIDef` in the active `world.json`, as the `<InGameUI>` html element
         - displays the `GameProjectEditor` as defined by `EditorDef` in the active `world.json`, as the `<GameProjectEditor>` html element